Employment Rights Act 1996: Settlement Agreements

 The Settlement Agreement is a new concept which replaces the former "Compromise Agreement".
-Section 111A(2) of the ERA 1996 (as amended) provides for "Pre-termination Negotiations" that are: "any offers made or discussions held, before the termination of the employment in question, vita a view to it being terminated on terms agreed between the employer and the employee".
+Section 111A(2) of the ERA 1996 (as amended) provides for "Pre-termination Negotiations" that are: "any offers made or discussions held, before the termination of the employment in question, with a view to it being terminated on terms agreed between the employer and the employee".

 The new provisions, which came into force on 29 July 2013, allow an employer to seek agreement with an employee for the latter's dismissal, thereby avoiding any risk of tribunal litigation for wrongful or unfair dismissal.
 The employee is invited to attend a meeting and may bring a companion (a fellow employee or a trade union officer).
 The employer, having discussed the issues, can make a written offer of termination, and the employee should be given 10 days to consider.
 The negotiations are confidential and "without prejudice".
 A Settlement Agreement is enforceable, but the employer is advised to have a "clawback" clause to allow recovery of any termination sums paid should evidence of misdeeds by the employee later arise.
 The discussions must observe ACAS Code of Practice 4 guidelines on settlement agreements; failure to comply may amount to "improper behaviour" by the employer, allowing the employee to renege on the agreement.

 Part XI, Redundancy payments

 Section 135 of the Act gives employees a right to redundancy payments.
 This means when their jobs have become obsolete and employer should compensate them, provided they have become an established employee.
 The qualifying period for redundancy is having worked for two years with the same employer (s.155).
-You are not entitled to redundancy if you have simply reached retiring age (s.156).
+Employees are not entitled to redundancy if they have simply reached retiring age (s.156).
 And nothing prevents the employer from making a dismissal for misconduct or capability, as outlined under the fairness provisions for dismissal (s.98).

 The amount of redundancy is based on a length of service calculation and age.
-For each year you have worked while you were under 21 years old, you get half a week's pay.
+For each year an employee has worked while they were under 21 years old, the employee gets half a week's pay.
 For each year between ages 21 and 40, one week's pay.
 For each year over 40, one and a half week's pay (s.162).
-However, there is an upper limit set on what can be considered a week's pay, which is approximately the same as a week on the minimum wage (if you were made redundant on or before 31 January 2011, it was £380 per week - from 1 February 2011 to 31 January 2012, it was £400 - currently it is £508, before tax).
+However, there is an upper limit set on what can be considered a week's pay, which is approximately the same as a week on the minimum wage (if an employee was made redundant on or before 31 January 2011, it was £380 per week – from 1 February 2011 to 31 January 2012, it was £400 – currently it is £508, before tax).